All Makeup Skin Hair Nails How-To Beauty Amplified Spoilers IPSY 101 Ingredient Index

 Final Thoughts

-Hydration sandwiching is a great tool to keep in your winter skincare arsenal, especially as you notice lips becoming more dry and flakier than usual.
+Hydration sandwiching is a great tool to keep in your lip care routine, especially as you notice lips becoming more dry and flakier than usual.
 It can be helpful to add an additional step of exfoliating the lips first before dampening and beginning your hydration sandwich journey.
-As always, make sure to check out the IPSY Shop for more product recommendations and winter weather skin saviors.
+As always, make sure to check out the IPSY Shop for more product recommendations and all-weather skin saviors.

 Liked this post?
 Share!